 Grid-Tied or Off-Grid?

 You can choose to have a grid-tied inverter or an off-grid inverter.
 If you provide power to a building connected to the power grid, you’ll need to choose a grid-tied inverter.
-If you’re supplying power to a home, device, or vehicle not connected to the grid, you can use an off-grid inverter.
+You can use an off-grid inverter if you’re supplying power to a home, device, or vehicle not connected to the grid.

-This article will be tailored towards people who are interested in off-grid inverters.
+This article will be tailored toward people who are interested in off-grid inverters.

 Pure Sine Wave Inverters vs. Modified Sine Wave Inverters

 There are Pure Sine Wave Inverters and Modified Sine Wave Inverters.
 The type you choose will depend on your budget and the size of your system, as well as what types of devices and equipment you need to power.

 Pure Sine Wave Inverters are the more expensive type.
 They produce electrical currents similar to the power you receive from the electric company.
 This type is best if you are powering sensitive equipment.